react-cosmos/react-cosmos/README.md

 ## Usage

-The easiest way to use React Cosmos is [alongside webpack](examples/flatris/webpack), but if you use Browserify that's aight too.
-Dedication is required, but a [Browserify example](examples/flatris/browserify) is available.
+The easiest way to use React Cosmos is [alongside webpack](examples/flatris/webpack).
+Making it work with Browserify takes extra work, but a [complete example](examples/flatris/browserify) is available.

 ### webpack CLI